kzu/kzu.github.io/_posts/2015-12-14-open-source-is-never-abandoneware.md

 ---
 title: "Open Source is never Abandonware"
+excerpt: |
-description: "Back in the day, friend Scott Hanselman used Schematron as an example of abandoware.
-That ends today, thanks to the community, as it should."
+    Back in the day, friend Scott Hanselman used Schematron as an example of abandoware.
+    That ends today, thanks to the community, as it should.
 ---

 Some time ago, [Scott Hanselman posted on Abandonware](http://www.hanselman.com/blog/WhatIsAbandonware.aspx) and